RyszardG-FirmValue/receptaPrzezSMS/README.md

 `pip install twilio`

-sing up / or login with twilo and obtain your:
+sign up / or login with twilo and obtain your:

 `account_sid`